ultralytics/.github/PULL_REQUEST_TEMPLATE.md

 I have read the CLA Document and I sign the CLA

 Please see our ✅ [Contributing Guide](https://github.com/ultralytics/ultralytics/blob/master/CONTRIBUTING.md) for more details.

+Note that Copilot will summarize this PR below, do not modify the 'copilot:all' line.
 -->

+copilot:all